samover/instagram/README.md

 I would like to sign up and sign in for the app

 As a user
+So that I can use this instagram clone
+I would like to log in with my facebook details

+As a user
 So that I can post a picture
 I would like to upload a picture with a caption